fruitcake/laravel-cors/readme.md

 ## About

-The LaravelCorsBundle allows you to send [Cross-Origin Resource Sharing](http://enable-cors.org/) headers with ACL-style per-url configuration.
+The `laravel-cors` package allows you to send [Cross-Origin Resource Sharing](http://enable-cors.org/) headers with ACL-style per-url configuration.

 If you want to have have a global overview of CORS workflow, you can  browse